 We process this data on the basis of your consent in accordance with Article 6(1)(a) GDPR, which you can grant us via our cookie banner.

-This consent is voluntary and can be revoked by you at any time with future effect.
-You declare the revocation of your consent by calling up the cookie banner again (see below) and changing the settings according to your preferences.
+This consent is voluntary and you can withdraw it at any time with effect for the future.
+You declare the withdrawal of your consent by calling up the cookie banner again (see below) and changing the settings according to your preferences.

-Further information on the Right of withdrawal can be found under Rights of data subjects.
+Further information on the Right of withdrawal can be found under Rights of the data subjects.

 How it works

 You can call up the cookie banner again here and change the settings.